 Sakura.
 These delicate, blush pink cherry blossoms that burst forth each springtime are dainty and simple individually.
 But when these sweet blooms crown cherry trees in an entire park or orchard, they present an absolutely breathtaking sight!
 Treasured for their fleeting beauty, sakura are also believed to symbolize love, good fortune, and the freshness of springtime.
 All auspicious for an upcoming wedding set in Spring—the traditional cherry blossom season.
 What a treat for the bride, then, if family and friends surprise her with an elegant cherry blossom themed bridal shower party.
 Worried that the decor will be difficult to pull off?

-Combine an Elegant Color Palette with Distinct Textures
+Create an Elegant Palette with Golden Hues

 A gold-toned color palette casts a rich glow on the party scene, softly lit by Japanese paper lanterns and set against a cherry blossom tree backdrop.

 Cast a gold-toned color palette amid soft pink and organic textures.
 It all begins with a subtle yet elegant color palette.
 For this special wedding shower setting, we recommend rich burnished tones of gold and copper to highlight the pinks and browns of the table, ceiling, and wall treatments.
 The overall effect is exotic and sophisticated, while also being feminine in keeping with the occasion.

 For decorative textures, we suggest predominantly natural ones—wood, bamboo, flowers, water, stone, silk—complemented with earthenware and metallic touches.
 The key, though, is to use these with artful restraint, creating a look that’s clean, elegant, and a tribute to the renowned Japanese artistry.